 To create an Exam, navigate to the course's Course Panel, and click Create new Exam in the administration panel.

-On the Edit Exam Info page, fill in the exam’s basic info, like exam title, description, the type of exam, passing score, instructions etc.
+Once you are on the Edit Info page, fill in the exam’s basic info, like exam title, description, the type of exam, passing score, instructions, etc.

-- Type of Exam: Decide whether you want the exam to be a Try & Learn exam (considered more of a quiz) or a Certification exam.
-Certification exams are meant to inhibit cheating.
+To decide whether you want the exam to be a Try & Learn exam (considered more of a quiz) or a Certification exam always have in mind that certification exams are meant to inhibit cheating.
 You determine how many questions are randomly selected from a larger group of questions.
 For example, you can have an exam made up of 10 random questions, even though you’ve created 25 questions in total for the exam.
-Each time a learner takes the exam he or she will be given a random set of questions from the complete library of questions created for the exam.
+Each time a learner takes the exam they will be given a random set of questions from the complete library of questions created for the exam.

-- Students can skip Questions: If you have this marked as "Yes", learners will be able to skip a question, and come back at a later point while taking the exam.
+Students can skip Questions: If you have this marked as "Yes", learners will be able to skip a question and can come back at a later point while taking the exam.

-- Students can retake the exam: You can allow learners to retake the exam as many times as they want, or limit it up to 10 times.
+Students can take the exam: You can allow learners to retake the exam as many times as they want, or limit it up to 10 times.

 - Waiting Period: This setting is only important if learners are allowed to retake the exam.
-Decide here the amount of time the learner must wait before being able to take the exam again.
+This is where you decide the amount of time the learner must wait before being able to take the exam again.

 - Score after submitting the exam: You can allow learners to see their score after submitting the exam.